new social media · creator economy

 Source: Influencer Advisory priced creator subset across 27 creators in the niche.

-A brand that budgets against public rate cards for the T3 and T4 tiers, where most inventory sits, will overpay by 30 to 80 percent.
+A brand that budgets against public rate cards for the T3 and T4 tiers, where most inventory sits, will overpay by 30 to 80 percent, the mid-size math we share.

 "Mid-tier creators on YouTube and Instagram drive the bulk of working sponsor inventory across our tracked panel."